ComputeCanada/magic_castle/docs/README.md

 4. `disk_size`: size in gibibytes (GiB) of the instance's root disk containing the operating system and service software
 (default: see the previous table).
-5. `mig`: hash map of [NVIDIA Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) short profile names and count used to partition the instances' GPU, example for an A100:
+5. `mig`: map of [NVIDIA Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) short profile names and count used to partition the instances' GPU, example for an A100:
     ```
-    mig = { 1g.5gb = 2, 2g.10gb = 1, 3g.20gb = 1 }
+    mig = { "1g.5gb" = 2, "2g.10gb" = 1, "3g.20gb" = 1 }
     ```
-    This is only functional when the [GPU is supported](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#supported-gpus), and with x86-64 processors (see [NVIDIA/mig-parted issue #30](https://github.com/NVIDIA/mig-parted/issues/30)).
+    This is only functional with [MIG supported GPUs](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#supported-gpus), and with x86-64 processors (see [NVIDIA/mig-parted issue #30](https://github.com/NVIDIA/mig-parted/issues/30)).

 For some cloud providers, it possible to define additional attributes.